 Our Healthy Schools Initiative which has grown to be our largest single program is a leader in bringing good health to 28, 000 local school children annually.
 HSI focuses on the whole child addressing physical and mental health concerns while promoting healthy choices like physical exercise and less sugar intake.

 Our HeartSafe program has saved several lives through the placement of more than 300 AED’s throughout our District and the training of thousands of residents in basic CPR.
 We have even provided special life saving equipment to first responders.

 Our Living Healthy Workshops are first rate interactive and fun educational sessions that explore a number of health issues from stress management to reading food labels to the value of exercise and much more.
 These free workshops allow participants to learn from our facilitators and from each other in a small group setting.

-70 Strong, our next exciting program will connect older adults to the many wonderful health and community services and activities that are available in our area.
-In partnership with Peninsula Family Service, 70 Strong will provide assistance to thousands of residents annually providing them the connections to age well for hopefully many great years.
+70 Strong, our exciting program connects older adults to the many wonderful health and community services and activities that are available in our area.
+In partnership with Peninsula Family Service, 70 Strong provides assistance to thousands of residents annually providing them the connections to age well for hopefully many great years.

 We know the following: